 Laura was kidnapped by an acquaintance when she asked him for help in getting back to the state of Washington.
 Instead, he brought her to San Francisco where he forced her into sex trafficking.
 She was deprived of food and medication for an infection she was battling.
 Laura was not able to have contact with her friends or family but most of all – her daughter.
 He was subsequently arrested and pled guilty to Human Trafficking.
 Laura and her five year old daughter were reunited and came to us for help and support throughout the trial.
-Since coming to our shelter, the staff has provided Laura and her daughter with case management, intense trauma and crisis treatment and basic necessities such as food and clothing.
+Since coming to Ruby’s House shelter, the staff has provided Laura and her daughter with case management, intense trauma and crisis treatment and basic necessities such as food and clothing.
 Her daughter is enrolled in kindergarten and mother and child are reconnecting through play therapy within our Children’s Program.
 She is currently seeking assistance with Witness Protection and Victims of Crime so she can relocate and start a new life with her daughter.

 “We came to Ruby’s Place with our hearts in our hands & left with the world at our fingertips.
 We are truly living in the actualization that anything is possible & are prospering in the gift of hope you gave us.
 For this, we are deeply grateful and will continue to share the blessing of our testimony with others.”